Tag

 Views: 5

-While not as widespread as Google Home or Amazon , Apple HomeKit remains one of the most popular smart home ecosystems of 2023.
+While not as widespread as or , Apple HomeKit remains one of the most popular smart home ecosystems of 2023.
 The software plays well with iOS devices, and several other gadgets such as smart lights, smart locks, thermostats, and cameras can be controlled using the fancy technology.
 If you’re looking to build your smart home around Apple’s ecosystem, here are the best HomeKit devices available today.

 Locks